JanVasilcenko/Best-Book/README.md

 Be able to customize your profile picture in the app

 ### Won’t Have
-Option to see other accounts and their book ratings
+Option to see other accounts details

+Option to view ratings of users who did not review the book

 Option to rate one book twice